C7CodingDev/C7codez/close.md

-<script src="/7codes/script.js"></script>
-OOPS! this page is not closing! you might as well click the X  inside the tab :[
+ok now click the x in the tab  lol